WhoIsSethDaniel/mason-tool-installer.nvim/README.md

   -- effect when running manually via ':MasonToolsInstall' etc....
   -- Default: nil
   debounce_hours = 5, -- at least 5 hours between attempts to install/update

+  -- Disable integration with other Mason plugins.
+This removes -- the ability to to use the alternative names of packages provided -- by these plugins but disables them from immediately becoming loaded integrations = {
+    ["mason-lspconfig"] = true,
+    ["mason-null-ls"] = true,
+    ["mason-nvim-dap"] = true,
+  }
 }
 ```